 3.3.1 Open Field Test

-The CNS depressant effect of Tamarindus indica leaf extract was evaluated using the Open Field test, which measures the number of movements over a period of 120 minutes.
+The CNS depressant effect of Tamarindus indica leaf extract was evaluated using the Open Field test, which measures the number of movements over a period of 120 min.
 As depicted in Figure 3, the control group exhibited the highest locomotor activity throughout the observation period.

 Figure 3: CNS depressant activity of the aqueous extract of Tamarindus indica leaves by open field test.